Here are 10 of the most life changing minimalist practices that we use as a minimal family!

 10 Minimalist Practices That Are Life Changing

-Here are 10 ways that my life changed while becoming more minimal.
-These are in no particular order, but are all equally important.
+My life seriously changed while becoming more minimal.
+These changes are in no particular order, but are all equally important.

 My Purse / What I Carry as a Minimalist

 Before I started decluttering my home and life I use to carry a large purse.
 Not only was my purse large it was very heavy.
 The bag alone without anything in it was heavy!

 I have always been a bag lover.
 It was normal for me to have 10 or more purses, none of them were very expensive, but I loved bags.